Fuel JournalBasics & Guides28 min read

 Intermittent Fasting

-Intermittent fasting is not a macro pattern.
-It is a schedule.
+Intermittent fasting is purely a meal schedule.
 It can work if it improves adherence.
-But it can also backfire if it causes overeating in the eating window or undermines training.
+It can also backfire if it causes overeating in the eating window or undermines training.

 Nutrition is not one-size-fits-all.
 Certain groups have unique macro considerations.